 ID fuse UE Plugin

 ID Fuse is a UE5 plugin designed to reduce the number of Material IDs on Static and Skeletal Meshes.
-It works by combining textures used across multiple Material Instances into a single texture atlas, then automatically modifying the UV coordinates of each Material ID to match the atlas layout.
+It does this by combining the textures used by multiple Material Instances into a single texture atlas and automatically modifying the UV coordinates of each Material ID to match the atlas layout.

 Plugin Setup